Tajikistan: Risk Assessment

 Business Climate Rating

-- Plentiful natural resources (hydroelectric potential, cotton, aluminum, gold)
+- Abundance of natural resources (hydroelectric potential, cotton, aluminium, gold)

 - Untapped agricultural and tourism potential